-Pages 168-169: The Knife tool doesn't use the typical Shift key to create a straight cut.
-It requires the Alt (Windows) or Option (Mac OS) to cut in a straight (but not constrained) line.
+Pages 167-168: The Knife tool doesn't use the typical Shift key to create a straight cut.
+It requires the Alt (Windows) or Option (Mac OS) key be pressed to cut in a straight (but not constrained) line.
 The Shift key alone will not cut straight.